What is a Move-Out Inspection?

 Disburse Security Deposit to Former Tenants

-Once damages and repairs are determined, the remainder, if any, of the deposit can be returned.
+Once damages and repairs are determined, the remainder of the deposit can be returned.
 By law, landlords have a finite timeframe in which to do so, typically 45 days.
 If you opt to deduct, be prepared to provide itemized receipts documenting all charges.

 Test Smoke and Carbon Monoxide Detectors and HVAC System

 Most local jurisdictions require landlords to have working smoke and carbon monoxide detectors.
-In between each tenant, take this opportunity to make sure all units are functioning properly.
-Equally important is servicing the HVAC system to ensure it is operating efficiently and at its full potential.
+In between each tenant, make sure all units are functioning properly.
+Equally important is servicing the HVAC system to ensure it operates efficiently and at its full potential.
 If any issues arise, address them immediately.

 Determine the Move-In Date for New Tenants

 As potential tenants apply and are approved, verify their desired move-in date falls in line with your projected availability date.
-Be sure to clearly communicate any delays in completing repairs that may jeopardize tenants moving in on time.
-Remember to always give yourself a little cushion when setting the initial availability date, just in case issues arise.
+Be sure to communicate any delays in completing repairs that may jeopardize tenants moving in on time.
+Always give yourself a little cushion when setting the initial availability date, just in case issues arise.

 Sign the New Lease

-As a legally binding agreement, this is one of the most important steps.
-Take time to review the terms, clauses, rules, and any addenda carefully with your tenant.
-This signifies all of the details each party agrees to, so each side must understand their role and responsibility.
+This is one of the most important steps as a legally binding agreement.
+Take time to carefully review your tenant’s terms, clauses, rules, and addenda.
+This signifies all the details each party agrees to, so each side must understand their role and responsibility.

 Collect the Security Deposit, First Month’s Rent, and Other Fees